All posts by crashpilot

 Today Benjamin from Austin, TX sent me his Kickstarter campaign for the Zippy, a 3D printed quadcopter frame only held together with zip ties.
 While there are tons of interesting Kickstarter campaigns I think this one is worth mentioning as it proposes a conceptually new and simple way of building a quadcopter frame inherently designed to be easily repaired and fine tuned out in the field.
 Exactly what a crash pilot like me would need to advance in FPV racing.
 Genius!

-I’ve recently stumbled upon doarama.com a new website to visualize your flight paths in a 3D map, alongside the original drone video.
+I’ve recently stumbled upon ayvri.com a new website (initially called doarama.com) to visualize your flight paths in a 3D map, alongside the original drone video.
 Even tough the website is till beta, it looks really awesome.
 Here is my Zaggometry test flight from last summer.
 Check it out!

 All I needed to provide was the GPS coordinates of the Discovery Pro drone in .gpx format and a link to the corresponding youtube video.
 This is pretty simple.